chamoda/chamoda.github.io/02_about.markdown

 #### Intro

-I'm a software architect and serial entrepreneur specializing in building technology-driven businesses that scale.
-With extensive experience in Python and Go across the full stack, I architect systems that drive measurable business value and sustainable growth.
-My passion lies in the startup ecosystem—from founding and scaling ventures to advising early-stage companies on technical strategy and product development.
-I focus on transforming innovative ideas into commercially viable solutions that create lasting market impact.
+I'm a software architect and serial entrepreneur building scalable businesses.
+I work across the full stack with Python, Go, TypeScript, and Rust, founding ventures and advising early-stage companies on technical strategy.

 #### I've founded, co-founded, and serve as CTO at several companies: